How To Feed A Loon

 • Add the grease (or butter) to the skillet over medium heat.
 Once hot, stir in the flour and cook for 1 to 2 minutes, stirring often.

-3 tbsp bacon grease, 3 tbsp all-purpose flour
+3 tablespoon bacon grease, 3 tablespoon all-purpose flour

 • Whisk in the milk and the cream, whisking continuously until no lumps appear.
 Stir with a wooden spoon until starting to thicken, about 4 to 6 minutes.